 AIO vapes are some of the easiest devices to operate.
 Follow these instructions to get a problem-free vape out of your AIO:

 If your AIO comes with wattage or voltage adjustability, start from the lower setting and raise until you find your sweet spot.
 That’s it.
 Simple, right?

 AIOs come with replaceable coils instead of cartridges.
 This means that the user only needs to change the coil when its performance drops, without having to purchase a new pod.
-On top of that, many pod systems will come pre-filled with juice, while AIOs let the user fill them with the e-liquid of their choice.
+That makes AIOs more cost-effective, as coils are usually cheaper than pods—although there are exceptions to the rule.

-Performance-wise, AIOs have a slight edge over pod systems at the moment.
+Performance-wise, AIOs have a slight edge over pod systems.
 Standalone coils will generally perform better than the tiny coils that are fitted inside cartridges.
 As a result, while pods will generally require higher nicotine strength e-liquid (usually in the form of nic salts,) many AIOs will come with sub ohm coils that will allow you to use them with lower nic concentrations.

 Pod systems are winning over AIOs when it comes to ease of use.
-While an AIO is one of the easiest vapes to operate, you just can’t beat the convenience of a cartridge — especially when it comes pre-filled.
+While an AIO is one of the easiest vapes to operate, you just can’t beat the convenience of a cartridge.
+No need to take stuff apart and get messy.
 You just pop it in, vape, and replace with a new one when it’s empty.

 If you are after the most user-friendly experience, pod systems are your best bet.
-But if you want better performance coupled with more options in the e-liquid department, then an AIO is just what you are looking for.
+But if you want better performance and less money spent in the long run, then an AIO is just what you are looking for.